 Every 20 minutes someone in the UK, such as Pete, above, is diagnosed with blood cancer.

-Often, after conventional therapies have failed, patients are left needing a blood stem cell donation from someone with a similar genetic background.
-Many will be in desperate need, and the donation could give them a second chance of life.
+Often, after therapies such as chemotherapy have failed, patients need a blood stem cell donation.
+Many will be in desperate need; the donation could give them a second chance at life.

-Donating is usually a straightforward process, as Poonam (right) can testify.
-She’s done it twice!
+Donating is a straightforward process, as previous donor Poonam (right) can testify.
 For most people, it involves a few hours sitting in a comfortable chair, having blood withdrawn from your arm, with your expenses and travel paid by DKMS.

-Registering is simple, click ‘BECOME A DONOR’ below, fill in the form and we’ll send you a home swab kit.
-Swabbing takes two minutes and could be the first step to giving another person a second chance of life.
+Click the ‘BECOME A DONOR’ button and you could be taking the first step to giving another person a second chance at life.